oleksy-piotr-angular/tasks-mongo-db-endpoints/README.md

-# TasksListExample This project was generated with Angular
+# # Tasks-list-example: Atlas Data API Endpoints(MongoDB)
-CLI](https://github.com/angular/angular-cli) version 14.2.6.

 If you want to check how it works on Github Pages click link below: https://oleksy-piotr-angular.github.io/tasks-mongo-db-endpoints/ #

 <h1>Specification Details:</h1>

 <div>